AnticOwl/anticowl.github.io/_Wip/2024-08-05-Remember-Me.md

 ## Things to Remember When Shooting
 First off, have a read to [IDK31 post](https://steamcommunity.com/sharedfiles/filedetails/?id=662482735).
 You will find a lot of usefeul informations.
 Trust me, you won't loose your time.
 So, from my experience with Remember Me is that there are things you need to remember when shooting.
-The noise/grain in the game is quite heavy.
-Check belos foa a Before and After when taking a shot.
+* The noise/grain in the game is quite heavy.
+Check below for a Before and After when taking a shot.
+Need to be deactivated at reload or level change.
+You can do it via `SPECIAL EFFECTS > Other Effects/Alt DOF > NOISE/FILM GRAIN`.
+Click on `ON` and change the value to `-` and press OK.
 <script defer
   src="https://cdn.jsdelivr.net/npm/img-comparison-slider@8/dist/index.js">
 </script>